RAD-sequencing

 Library preparation

-During preparation a custom adapter with complementary bases to the EcoRI overhang is ligated to the ends of the digested DNA using T4 DNA ligase and 10X T4 DNA ligase (New England Biolabs).
+During preparation, a custom adapter with complementary bases to the EcoRI overhang is ligated to the ends of the digested DNA using T4 DNA ligase and 10X T4 DNA ligase (New England Biolabs).
 The ligated adapter contains the partial Illumina adapter.
-Samples are purified using AMPure XP bead purification (Beckman Coulter), strand displacement is performed using Bst 2.0 polymerase, 10X ThermoPol buffer (New England Biolabs) and dNTPs (Thermo Fisher Scientific), another bead purification follows before amplification and indexing by PCR.
+Samples are purified using AMPure XP bead purification (Beckman Coulter), strand displacement is performed using Bst 2.0 polymerase, 10X ThermoPol buffer (New England Biolabs) and dNTPs (Thermo Fisher Scientific).
+Another bead purification follows before amplification and indexing by PCR.
 Finally, the libraries are cleaned up in another bead purification.

 Library QC and sequencing

 To assess the quality of the library, the concentration is measured with the Qubit dsDNA HS assay (Thermo Fisher Scientific) and the fragment size distribution is checked using the Fragment Analyzer (Agilent).
-A calculated concentration in the range of 420–720 bp is used to even out the different samples contribution to the pool before subjecting the pool to size selection with the BluePippin (Sage Science).
-Concentration and size of the pool is analyzed with Qubit and Fragment Analyzer (or Bioanalyzer) before sequencing according to agreed upon setup.
+A calculated concentration in the range of 420–720 bp is used to even out the different samples’ contribution to the pool before subjecting the pool to size selection with the BluePippin (Sage Science).
+The concentration and size of the pool is analyzed with Qubit and Fragment Analyzer (or Bioanalyzer) before sequencing according to agreed upon setup.

 Expected results